AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

     * **Window Mode**

-      How the window appears, for example opaque, transparent, or as a distinct (solid) window.
+      How the window appears, for example, opaque, transparent, or as a distinct (solid) window.

     * **Background color**